JackGoeree/Wiktionary-Scraper/README.md

 # Wiktionary Scraper
-Wiktionary scraper for language learning
+Wiktionary scraper for language learning.

+This project is a work in progress.